lokesh-jonna/Object_Detection/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Feel free to adjust the content according to your specific project details and preferences.
-This README.md template provides an overview of the project, installation instructions, usage guidelines, customization options, and licensing information.
+Feel free to use this template in your repository.
+You can copy and paste it directly into your README.md file on GitHub.